Iran war day 72: Tehran yet to reply to US plan; Israel bombs Lebanon

 - Pakistan’s military chief, Field Marshal Asim Munir, said Islamabad will continue its mediation efforts between the US and Iran.
 “We will do all our efforts to succeed in the mediation, and we will continue to do so,” Munir said in a public address on Sunday.

-- US Secretary of State Marco Rubio met on Saturday with Qatari Prime Minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani to discuss the importance of “security across the Middle East”, the US Department of State said.
+- Qatari Prime Minister Sheikh Mohammed bin Abdulrahman bin Jassim Al Thani met US Secretary of State Marco Rubio on Saturday in Miami to discuss the importance of “security across the Middle East”, the US Department of State said.

+- The Qatari prime minister met US Vice President JD Vance on Friday.
+The two sides discussed “the Pakistani mediation efforts aimed at de-escalating tensions in a way that contributes to enhancing security and stability in the region”, according to a statement posted by Qatar’s ministry of foreign affairs.

 - Iran has yet to reply to the US proposal to end the war despite US President Donald Trump saying late on Friday that he expected to receive it that night.